The Vermont Statutes Online

 § 2406.
 Retail charge agreements

 (a) Each retail charge agreement shall be in writing and signed by the buyer.
-A copy of any agreement executed on or after January 1, 1964 shall be delivered or mailed to the buyer by the seller before the date on which the first payment is due thereunder.
-Any acknowledgment by the buyer of delivery of a copy of the agreement contained in the body thereof shall be in a size equal to at least 10 point bold face type and shall appear directly above the buyer's signature.
+A copy of any agreement executed on or after January 1, 1964 shall be delivered or mailed to the buyer by the seller before the date on which the first payment is due under the agreement.
+Any acknowledgment by the buyer of delivery of a copy of the agreement contained in the body thereof shall be in a size equal to at least 10-point boldface type and shall appear directly above the buyer's signature.
 No agreement executed on or after January 1, 1964 shall be signed by the buyer when it contains blank spaces to be filled in after it has been signed.
-The buyer's acknowledgment, conforming to the requirements of this subsection, of delivery of a copy of an agreement, shall be presumptive proof in any action or proceeding of the delivery and that the agreement, when signed, did not contain any blank spaces as herein provided.
-All retail charge agreements executed on or after January 1, 1964 shall state the maximum amount or rate of any charge referred to in subsection (c) to be charged and paid thereunder.
-Any such agreement shall contain the following notice printed or typed in a size equal to at least 10 point bold type, which shall appear directly above the space provided for the buyer's signature:
+The buyer's acknowledgment, conforming to the requirements of this subsection, of delivery of a copy of an agreement shall be presumptive proof in any action or proceeding of the delivery and that the agreement, when signed, did not contain any blank spaces.
+All retail charge agreements executed on or after January 1, 1964 shall state the maximum amount or rate of any charge referred to in subsection (c) of this section to be charged and paid under the agreement.
+Any such agreement shall contain the following notice printed or typed in a size equal to at least 10-point bold type, which shall appear directly above the space provided for the buyer's signature:

 NOTICE TO THE BUYER―DO NOT SIGN THIS AGREEMENT

 IN BLANK.
 YOU ARE ENTITLED TO A COPY OF THE

 AGREEMENT AT THE TIME YOU SIGN.
 KEEP IT TO PROTECT